-Plasmodium falciparum, the most prevalent malaria parasite in sub-Saharan Africa, causes 99% of the estimated malaria cases in the region (1).
-The burden of malaria largely impacts children under 5 years of age, accounting for 80% of all malaria-related mortality (1).
-Life-threatening complications of malaria include hyper-parasitemia, hypoglycemia, hyper-lactatemia, kidney failure, metabolic acidosis, cerebral malaria, severe malarial anemia [SMA, hemoglobin (Hb) < 5.0g/dL with peripheral parasitemia], and respiratory distress (2).
-In holoendemic P. falciparum transmission regions, such as western Kenya, severe malaria presents primarily as SMA (3, 4).
-Despite malaria control efforts in the region, SMA has remained one of the major causes of morbidity and mortality in children aged less than five years (4, 5).
+Plasmodium falciparum, the most prevalent malaria parasite in sub-Saharan Africa, causes 99% of the estimated malaria cases in the region [1].
+The burden of malaria largely impacts children under 5 years of age, accounting for 80% of all malaria-related mortality [1].
+Life-threatening complications of malaria include hyper-parasitemia, hypoglycemia, hyper-lactatemia, kidney failure, metabolic acidosis, cerebral malaria, severe malarial anemia [SMA, hemoglobin (Hb) < 5.0 g/dL with peripheral parasitemia], and respiratory distress [2].
+In holoendemic P. falciparum transmission regions, such as western Kenya, severe malaria presents primarily as SMA [3, 4].
+Despite malaria control efforts in the region, SMA has remained one of the major causes of morbidity and mortality in children aged less than 5 years [4, 5].

-The selective pressure of malaria on the human genome is epitomized by the sickle hemoglobin (HbS) allele of hemoglobin beta gene (HBB) for which heterozygous carriers are protected against severe malaria in areas of high malaria prevalence (6, 7).
-Our previous studies in western Kenya illustrate that genetic variants, particularly those in innate immune response genes, influence susceptibility to malaria and subsequent development of SMA (8-15).
-Previous linkage analysis in different ethnic groups from Africa identified a linkage between the 6p21.3 locus of the major histocompatibility complex (MHC) region and susceptibility to mild malaria (16-18).
-Centrally located in the MHC region is the natural cytotoxicity-triggering receptor 3 (NCR3).
-A variant located in the promoter region of NCR3, rs2736191:C > G, has been associated with increased mild malaria episodes in carriers of the mutant allele in Burkina Faso and Congo (19, 20).
-The wildtype allele of rs2736191 was found to enhance NCR3 promoter activity (19, 20).
-It is important to note that these publications defined the SNP as a G to C transition, in contrast to conventional NCBI nomenclature used in our study i.e., C to G. Investigation of the rs2736191 polymorphism in a Senegalese population revealed no relationship between the SNP and cerebral malaria (21).
+The selective pressure of malaria on the human genome is epitomized by the sickle hemoglobin (HbS) allele of hemoglobin beta gene (HBB) for which heterozygous carriers are protected against severe malaria in areas of high malaria prevalence [6, 7].
+Our previous studies in western Kenya illustrate that genetic variants, particularly those in innate immune response genes, influence susceptibility to malaria and subsequent development of SMA [8-15].
+Previous linkage analysis in different ethnic groups from Africa identified a linkage between the 6p21.3 locus of the major histocompatibility complex (MHC) region and susceptibility to mild malaria [16-18].
+Centrally located in the MHC region is the natural cytotoxicitytriggering receptor 3 (NCR3).
+A variant located in the promoter region of NCR3, rs2736191:C>G, has been associated with increased mild malaria episodes in carriers of the mutant allele (C allele, which corresponds to G allele in the current study) in Burkina Faso and Congo [19, 20].
+The wildtype allele of rs2736191 was found to enhance NCR3 promoter activity [20].
+Investigation of the rs2736191 polymorphism in a Senegalese population revealed no relationship between the SNP and cerebral malaria [21].

-Although the role of NCR3 in the pathogenesis of SMA remains elusive, it is known that this protein is constitutively expressed on the surface of natural killer (NK) cells and plays an important role in NK cell activation, degranulation, and cytotoxicity (22, 23).
-Moreover, NCR3 recognizes parasitized red blood cells (pRBCs), and directly binds to the Duffy Binding Like (DBL1- $\alpha$ ) domain of P. falciparum erythrocyte membrane protein-1 (PfEMP-1) without the requirement of accessory molecules, such as MHC class I (24).
-Binding of pRBCs to NCR3 on NK cells also activates cell cytotoxicity and promotes the release of cytokines and chemokines known to influence the pathogenesis of SMA (25-29).
+Although the role of NCR3 in the pathogenesis of SMA remains elusive, it is known that this protein is constitutively expressed on the surface of natural killer (NK) cells and plays an important role in NK cell activation, degranulation, and cytotoxicity [22, 23].
+Moreover,

+NCR3 recognizes parasitized red blood cells (pRBCs), and directly binds to the Duffy Binding Like (DBL1- α) domain of P. falciparum erythrocyte membrane protein-1 (PfEMP-1) without the requirement of accessory molecules, such as MHC class I [24].
+Binding of pRBCs to NCR3 on NK cells also activates cell cytotoxicity and promotes the release of cytokines and chemokines known to influence the pathogenesis of SMA [25-29].